mpdavis/ncdc-web/README.md

     brew update
     brew install mongodb

+###Linux

+Most Linux package management systems have a package for MongoDB

 ##PIP Dependencies

 The rest of the dependencies can all be installed via pip.
 A requirements.txt is provided for easy installation.